Isaac Sears

-Isaac Sears (1 July 1730 – 28 October 1786) was an American merchant, sailor, Freemason, and political figure who played an important role in the American Revolution.
+Isaac Sears (July 1, 1730 – October 28, 1786) was an American merchant, sailor, Freemason, and political figure who played an important role in the American Revolution, as a leader of the Liberty Boys.

 He was born July 1, 1730, at West Brewster, Massachusetts, the son of Joshua and Mary Sears.
 He was a descendant of Richard Sears, who emigrated to the colonies from Colchester, England, in 1630.
 While he was a child, the family moved to Norwalk, Connecticut.

 At the age of sixteen, he was apprenticed to the skipper of a coastal vessel.
 By 1752, he was in command of a sloop trading between New York and Canada.
 Sears established his reputation as a privateer during the French and Indian War, commanding a vessel from 1758 until 1761, when he lost his ship.
 He moved to New York City and had become successful enough to become a merchant investing in ships engaging in trade with the West Indies.

 Early life

 Born in July 1730 in West Brewster, Barnstable Massachusetts Bay Colony, the son of Joshua and Mary (Thacher) Sears.
 Isaac Sears was the sixth of nine children.
 He was a fifth generation of New Englander whose family left Cape Cod and settled in Norwalk, Connecticut.
-He had well established Religious ties, as he also had ancestors who were a Deacon and a Minister in the Congregational Church.
-He was baptized in the church in 1730, moreover, he would go on to be a member of the Congregation in Harwich Mass.
-He would later go on to become an Anglican and marry Sarah Drake at Trinity Church in New York, and raised his family in Manhattan.
-His Father-in-law was Jasper Drake who owned the Water Street Tavern.
+He had well established religious ties, as he also had ancestors who were a Deacon and a Minister in the Congregational Church.
+He was baptized in the church in 1730, and became a member of the Congregation in Harwich, Massachusetts.

+He became an Anglican and married Sarah Drake at Trinity Church in New York City.
+He raised his family in Manhattan.
+His father-in-law was Jasper Drake, who owned the Water Street Tavern.

+As a young boy, he sold shellfish, and by age 16 begn apprenticing with the Captain of a New England coastal vessel.